 Brazil Nuts and Cardiovascular Health

 Other clinical trials have demonstrated that servings of 13g, 20g and 50g of Brazil nuts have cholesterol-lowering effects which benefit the cardiovascular systems in otherwise healthy adults.
-Interestingly, the results of these trials showed acute (6 hr post-prandial) and long term (30 days and 90 days) improvements in HDL cholesterol within blood results of participants following Brazil nut consumption.
+Interestingly, the results of these trials showed acute (6 hr post-prandial) and long term (30 days and 90 days) improvements in HDL cholesterol within blood results of participants following consumption of these nuts.

 Brazil Nuts & Health Risks